Kevin Spacey charged in UK with 4 counts of sexual assault - The Boston Globe

 The Crown Prosecution Service said Spacey “has also been charged with causing a person to engage in penetrative sexual activity without consent.”

-The alleged incidents took place in London between March 2005 and August 2008, and in western England in April 2013.
+The alleged incidents took place in London between March 2005 and August 2008, and one in western England in April 2013.
+The alleged victims are now in their 30s and 40s.

 Rosemary Ainslie, head of the service’s Special Crime Division, said the charges follow a review of evidence gathered by London’s Metropolitan Police.